 As with any capital city, you can keep costs down by avoiding the main tourist areas.
 But Oslo also has a couple of alternative places to eat where things work well for budget travellers.

 Take Oslo Mekaniske Verksted as an example.
 This casual café/bar is a five-minute walk east of the central station and the main bus terminal, and doesn’t actually serve food – instead, it allows patrons to bring whatever they want to eat with them.
-You’ll need to buy drinks but you can then make use of the fun board games supplied by the café.
+You’ll need to buy drinks but you can then make use of the fun board games supplied by the café, or just chill and listen to the sounds.

 Happily, there are also loads of cheap take-out places and food boutiques nearby – pick up your food beforehand or have it delivered, if you prefer.
 This is the perfect spot for those on a budget who still want the experience of dining out.